 As the first day of the week, Mondays were traditionally believed to hold an ominous influence over the following days of the week, with the old phrase ‘good Monday, good week, and bad Monday, bad week’ being universally popular throughout Ireland a century ago.
-As a consequence of this belief it was deemed to be unlucky to perform certain actions on that day.
-In many areas people objected to going into new situations or allowing anything to be borrowed on a Monday, from fear that in doing so they’d be giving away that week’s luck.
-The opening of graves on a Monday was avoided, whenever possible, as attending to a burial on a Monday was believed to encourage death during the remaining days of that week.
-While in County Leitrim, at least, it was considered unlucky to mention the Fairies on Monday, if one did mistakenly make reference to the fairies they should immediately say “My back to them and my face from them.”
-Many barbers still close their shops on a Monday and maybe it’s just as well as there is an old Irish belief that getting your hair cut on a Monday encourages baldness, with the curse Lomradh an Luain ort, “the shearing of Monday on you” being well known throughout Kerry a century ago.
+In consequence of this belief it was deemed to be unlucky to perform certain actions on that day; people objected to going into new situations or allowing anything to be borrowed on a Monday, from fear that in doing so they’d be give away the week’s luck.
+The opening of graves on a Monday was avoided, whenever possible, as attending to a burial on a Monday was believed to encourage death during the remainder of the week.
+In County Leitrim, at least, it was considered unlucky to mention the Fairies on Mondays, if someone did mistakenly make reference to the fairies they should immediately say “My back to them and my face from them.”
+Many barbers still close their shops on a Monday and maybe it’s just as well as an old Irish belief claims that by getting your hair cut on a Monday will encourage baldness, with the curse Lomradh an Luain ort, “the shearing of Monday on you” being well known throughout Kerry a couple of generations ago.